 Plane carrying 5 people hits Australian shopping mall

-An official says a light plane has crashed into a shopping mall in the city of Melbourne. .
-In this image made from video, smoke billows from the site of a plane crash at Essendon Airport in Melbourne, Australia Tuesday, Feb.
+This image made from video shows the site of a plane crash at Essendon Airport in Melbourne, Australia Tuesday, Feb.
 21, 2017.
+An official says a light plane has crashed into a shopping mall in the city of Melbourne.

 Comments